b3/hacks-website/README.md

 and that are all about creation of website (collection of HTML pages and classical files).

 They are not guaranteed to work nor be completed nor even to be useful.

+**I do not maintain or use them anymore.**

 They are all written to be used as command line tool and with the least dependency possible.
 They are mainly written in perl.